 The clock speed (Measured in gigahertz) is the rate at which a computer processor executes instructions.
 When selecting a new processor, the higher the speed, the faster the processor will perform.
 The most processor’s on the market today generally range between 2GHz to 3GHz.
 Apart from the number of cores in the processor, the clock speed is the most important thing to look out for when shopping for a new processor.

 Other things to consider

-Hyper threading is an Intel technology which increases the performance of each processing core by allowing the Operating system (of the computer) to use two virtual processors per core.
+Hyperthreading is an Intel technology that increases the performance of each processing core by allowing the Operating system (of the computer) to use two virtual processors per core.
 This technology, like Multicore processing, has been developed to improve the performance of the processor when doing multiple tasks at once.
 Buying a CPU with this technology may run between 15-30% faster (according to Intel).
-Hyper Threading is available on the latest range of Intel processors such as the I-core range.
+Hyper-Threading is available on the latest range of Intel processors such as the I-core range.

 - Cache Size

 A computer processor cache is used to reduce the average time to access memory.
 Like RAM (Random Access Memory, another component in the computer) the cache stores copies of data most frequently used by the processor to speed up the time it takes to process instructions.
 The larger the CPU cache, the more information the processor can access quicker meaning a faster computer.

 When buying a new processor for an upgrade or a new build, you will need to pay attention to the socket type to allow it to fit inside your motherboard.
 For each brand or range of CPU, it will use a specific socket type that will match the motherboard to allow it to fit and work correctly.
 This information can be found on the product spec on the processor and motherboard.
 Buying a processor with a different socket style to the motherboard (and visa versa) will leave you with something you won’t be able to use.